Web Content: Tips for Getting Something on the Page

 Avatar CentralNeed images for your Gravatars?
 Be sure to visit our Avatar Central, which includes links to free clip art, photos and image modification applications.

-Avatar Central: Your Home for Free Images and Avatars
+Avatar Maker Central: Make Your Own Free Cool Avatars

-January 26th, 2008 carlajc Posted in Avatars, Clip Art, Free Clip Art, Free Online Tools, Free Photos, Photography, Tips and Tools 3 Comments »
+January 26th, 2008 carlajc Posted in Avatar Makers, Avatars, Clip Art, Free Clip Art, Free Graphics, Free Images, Free Online Tools, Free Photos, Make Your Own Clip Art, Photography, Tips and Tools 6 Comments »

 Avatar CentralWelcome to Avatar Central!

-A lot of people come to WordPlay looking for avatar resources, so I thought it would be helpful to aggregate all our tips and tools for making free avatars all in one place.
+A lot of people come to WordPlay looking for resources to create avatars, so I thought it would be helpful to aggregate all our tips and tools for making free avatars all in one place.
 This post contains everything you need to make an icon that’s uniquely yours: tips for creating a compelling avatar, sources for free clip art and free photos, and free image modification applications.

 AVATAR RESOURCES